 - You have to replace breastmilk with some nutritious food like cowmilk, formula milk, or any other fruits and vegetables which are healthy.

 - Your baby might get fussy and angry with you when you stop weaning.
-You may feel like your doing something wrong.
+You may feel like you’re doing something wrong.
 But that is very common.
 Try to build a bond with your baby through other activities.
 You can buy some new interesting toys like a panda car, cycle, and other toys to keep him engaged and distract him from breastfeeding.

-When will your Breastmilk Dry Up after Weaning?
+When will your Breastmilk Dry Up After Weaning?

-Your body will start making a small amount of breastmilk during pregnancy itself.
+Your body will start making a small amount of breast milk during pregnancy itself.
 After your delivery, your milk production increases, and your milk finally comes out from the breast on the 3r or 4th day if you don’t feed your baby on the first and second day of his birth.
-When you start feeding your baby, your breast wi;; produce more and more milk.
+When you start feeding your baby, your breast wi; produce more and more milk.
 If you don’t feed, your breasts will eventually stop making breastmilk.